Loan programs available

 In addition to the limits printed above, independent undergraduate students may borrow additional Federal Direct Unsubsidized Loans.
 The borrowing limit is $4,000 per year for freshmen and sophomores; $5,000 per year for juniors and seniors.
 Undergraduate, dependent students students have a total limit of $31,000.

-Interest rates change each year.
+Interest rates for the Federal Direct Loans is determined by the federal government and change each year.
 Click here to view the current rates.

 Loan origination fees are deducted from the loan amount before funds are issued to Walla Walla University.